091500/ifttthooks/README.md

 - Name
 - Key
 - Event Name
+- Params String
 - Widget Slot

+Params String allows to add an optional string to pass with a request.
+Use the following format:
+value1=v1&value2=v2&value3=v3 or
+value1=test

 **Warning: do not use any special characters and spaces for 'Event Name'.
 Your trigger may not work.**
 Bad: Open Garage